 Brad was headed to do an internship in a city across country with one of the companies that his aunt owned.
-She was president of the multi billion dollar the family started and was not really involved with this company other than as an owner.
+She was president of the multi-billion dollar corporation her father started.

-The city where Brad went had just won a major sports championship and his family were the majority owners of the team.
-Brad had always been very interested in sports and was somewhat of a statistical savant with players and team statistics.
-He wanted a career in sports.
+The city where Brad went had just won a major sports championship.
+His family were the majority owners of the team.
+Brad had always been very interested in sports and was somewhat of a statistical savant with player and team statistics.
+He wanted a career in sports management.

 While there he told us he wanted to get an internship with the team.
 I sat him down with my coaching partner and we talked with him.
 He knew his future as a man and professional needed to be his own.
-He was to get the internship by his own actions and hard work and not based on anything his family could do.
-He would not contact anyone in the family to ask for help or put in a good word to get him the internship.
+He was to get the internship by his own actions and hard work and not based on anything his family could do for him.
+We agreed he would not contact anyone in the family to ask for help or put in a good word to get him the internship.

 Brad did just that.
 It took almost six months.
 He found out who the right people to talk to.
 Applied.
 Followed up with emails and calls.
-Never said who he was.
+His surname was not the same as his grandfather who was the team's majority owner.
 Brad got the internship.
-He spend last summer and was voted the top intern in his group by the other interns who also never got to know who he was.
+He spend last summer with the team and was voted the top intern in his group by the other interns who also never got to know his connection to the team.

 Brad is about to graduate in May.
 His future is open.
 He is determined and confident moving into this new phase of his life having learned probably the most important lesson any individual can ever learn; rich or poor, big name no name, pedigree or mutt.

 Everybody has their something and when we know what that is, life matters and the future is bright.

 Need help?
 We specialize in understanding and making a difference in the lives of those who need hope, direction and purpose.